Kade-github/Chopper-Drop/README.md

 You might ask, well heres how.

-Every 10 minutes it calls a chopper, when the chopper it lands where mtf spawn it will spawn in all the items you configured!
+Every 10 minutes it calls a chopper, when it lands (it lands where mtf spawn) it will spawn in all the items you configured!

 That's how :D